 Europeana 2022 will take place on 28 - 30 September 2022 and we are very excited to announce the launch of our call for proposals.
 Read on to find out about our call and how you can take part in one of the leading events of the year for those who work in, with and around digital cultural heritage in Europe.

-Europeana 2021 took place over three full and inspiring days earlier this month!
+Europeana 2021 took place over three full and inspiring days!
 We were delighted that over 1,750 of you signed up to attend the conference, joining cultural heritage professionals across the globe to listen to more than 60 speakers, attend over 50 sessions and share in varied social activities.
 Read on to relive the event and find out how you can access the sessions that took place.

 You’ve booked your ticket; it’s in your diary; you’re excited to network with cultural heritage professionals across Europe.
 It’s now time to explore the programme for Europeana 2021!
 Read on to discover the exciting keynotes, panels and sessions planned for our conference on 10 - 12 November and find out how to build your own programme.